 The more the person uses the drug, the more common side effects are.
 Over time, the drug changes the physical structure of the brain itself.
 The opioid receptors begin to change physically and become dependent on the drug.
 This creases neuronal imbalances, hormonal irregularities, and physical complications.
 A person may:

 - Have a profound degree of physical dependence

 - Withdrawal symptoms occur if the drug is stopped

 - Heroin use disorder may occur

-In a person with a drug addiction, withdrawal symptoms are common if the user does not get enough of the drug in their body.
+In a person with drug addiction, withdrawal symptoms are common if the user suddenly stops using the substance.
 This can include shaking, nausea, vomiting, restlessness, insomnia, and pain.
-The condition can develop further into heroin use disorder.
+The condition can develop further into a heroin use disorder.
 In this situation, the person’s sole purpose in daily life is to seek out the drug and use it.
 Without it, their brain cannot work properly.

 What Can You Do if You Have a Heroin Addiction?

 Because of the intensity of heroin side effects and addiction, those who are using should seek out a heroin detox treatment program.
 During this process, the chemical is removed from the body.
 Heroin detox treatment is specialized to minimize withdrawal symptoms.